 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

 Don't Pack What You Can Buy

-Within reason, if you can buy it when you get there, why pack it?
+Within reason, if you can buy it when you get to your destination, why pack it?

 The idea is pretty simple.
 You can prepare for every contingency and scenario and pack your cold weather gear, hot weather gear, umbrella, hat, etc., along with your toothpaste and shampoo.
 In the end, you’ll be caring a pretty hefty pack on your back and possibly having to check it in at the airport.

-We’re traveling with light pants, shorts, and light jackets.
-We have one long-sleeve top each and sport arm sleeves we can use for additional warmth as well as sun protection.
+We’re traveling with lightweight pants, shorts, and jackets.
+We each have one long-sleeve top and sport arm sleeves we can use for additional warmth as well as sun protection.
 As the weather changes to cold temps we purchase scarves, beanies, and gloves as needed from discount and second hand stores.
 When it warms back up, we donate the items.

-Don't pack umbrellas or rain jackets.
+We don't pack umbrellas or rain jackets.
 These are easy enough to buy at most corner shops and you can donate when you no longer need them.
 Also, if we’re staying at a hotel, Airbnb, or are house sitting, we just ask if they have rain gear we can borrow for the day.

 Personal and Medical Items